-In a pre-treatment sample of people convicted for sexual offences in the U.K., we used psychological test measures, indexing three of the four SARN domains of dynamic risk (4), to identify five latent profiles in test (n = 1,577) and validation (n = 668) samples.
-The first profile was characterized by a relative lack of psychological impairments, accounted for roughly half of the overall test sample, and showed low scores across all test measures.
-People with this profile showed few identifying individual or criminological characteristics, except for higher image management and/or self-deceptive enhancement, and follow-up tests adjusting for socially desirable responding suggested that at least one third of this group may be better allocated to an alternative profile.
-Attempts to manage people in this profile may therefore be compromised by response bias tendencies.
+In a pre-treatment sample of people convicted for sexual offences in the UK, we used psychological test measures, indexing three of the four SARN domains of dynamic risk,4 to identify five latent profiles in test (n = 1577) and validation (n = 668) samples.
+The first profile was characterised by a relative lack of psychological impairments, accounted for roughly half of the overall test sample and showed low scores across all test measures.
+People with this profile showed few identifying individual or criminological characteristics, except for higher image management and/or self-deceptive enhancement, and follow-up tests adjusting for socially desirable